List of UK charts and number-one singles (1952–1969): New Musical Express (NME)

 The New Musical Express (NME) chart was the first in the United Kingdom to gauge the popularity of recorded music by sales; previously, sheet music sales charts had been compiled.
 NME's co-founder Percy Dickins imitated the chart produced by American Billboard magazine and began to compile Britain's first hit parade in 1952.
 For the first chart, Dickins telephoned a sample of around 20 shops asking for a list of the 10 best-selling songs.
 These results were then aggregated to give a Top 12 chart (with 15 entries due to tied positions) that was published in NME on 14 November 1952.
-Other periodicals produced their own charts and The Official Charts Company and Guinness' British Hit Singles & Albums regard NME as the canonical British singles chart until 10 March 1960.
-After this Record Retailer is regarded as the canonical source until February 1969, when the British Market Research Bureau (BMRB) was formed.
+Other periodicals produced their own charts and the Official Charts Company and Guinness' British Hit Singles & Albums regard NME as the canonical British singles chart until 10 March 1960.
+After this Record Retailer is regarded as the canonical source until February 1969, when the British Market Research Bureau (BMRB) chart started.
 However, during the 1960s NME had the biggest circulation of charts in the decade and was the most widely followed.

 After 1969, NME continued to compile charts in the 1970s and 1980s and ended its time as the longest running independently compiled in May 1988.